 Wheat and maize account for two-thirds of the energy produced in human diets and were the crops chosen for interpretations.
 The largest gains in yield occurred between Soil Organic Carbon (used to account for SOM) concentrations of 0.1% and 2.0%.
 Gains in yields were leveled off at approximately 2% SOC.
 It would take approximately 47 years to increase a field of 0.5% SOC to 2% SOC or approximately 9 years with higher percentage ranges.
 The researchers also tested their hypothesis by comparing SOC levels to fertilizer input levels.1 This data is important for supporting the need for decreased use of Nitrogen fertilizers.
 Globally, optimal yields could be maintained if cornfields decreased N input by 7% and 5% for wheat.1

-Decomposition of organic matter is important for environmental health far beyond crop production.
+The decomposition of organic matter is important for environmental health far beyond crop production.
 Healthy soils contain bacteria that aid in carbon sequestration and reduce the need for additional fertilizers.
 Studies such as this provide important quantitative data that can be used for further soil research.
 By understanding how our soils function, we are better able to develop sustainable agriculture practices.